d-m-3/pds/README.md

 - `pds.py` is the main library for finding PDSs, drawing graphs along with their PDSs, and generating random cubic and k-regular bipartite graphs.
 It can be imported as a module in your project (see *External Usage* below).
 - `pds_tests.py` contains the unit tests for all the functions in `pds.py`, except for the functions that draw and/or save graphs.
 - `usecase_draw_1_pds.py`\
-**Goal:** Draw a cubic or k-regular bipartite graph and show one PDS of maximum size.\
+**Goal:** Draw a cubic graph or a k-regular bipartite graph and show one PDS of maximum size.\
-**Execution and details:** It creates a random cubic graph on a given number of vertices.
+**Execution and details:** It creates a random cubic graph or a k-regular bipartite graph on a given number of vertices.
 It finds a PDS of maximum size, draws the graph, and colors the vertices of the PDS in red.
 Alternatively, it can create and draw a random k-regular bipartite graph instead of a cubic graph.
 In that case, a specific layout for bipartite graphs can be used.
 - `usecase_draw_all_pds.py`\
 **Goal:** Draw all the possible PDSs of maximum size for a given cubic or k-regular bipartite graph.\
 **Execution and details:** It creates a random cubic graph on a given number of vertices.
 It finds all its PDSs of maximum size and draws all the different PDSs on different figures (vertices belonging to a PDS are colored in red).
 Alternatively, it can create a random k-regular bipartite graph instead of a cubic graph.
 In that case, a specific layout for bipartite graphs can be used.